lbelio/faq-accordion-card-main/README-template.md

 I finally understood why there are so many memes related to positioning things with CSS.
 The SVG elements in this challenge turned out to be a real nemesis.
 While I did attempt at positioning the orange box over exactly where it needed to go, and I tried to find the correct way to add the shadow behind the main SVG element, I realised that I'll learn a lot more if I give myself a chance to learn from someone a lot more experienced.

-So I found a CoderCoder vide on this particular project and I chose to code-along with her.
+So I found a CoderCoder video on this particular project and I chose to code-along with her.
 I am well aware that many people recommend NOT to rely on code-alongs and I agree, which is why I chose to make notes while coding along.
 I learned an immense amount from CoderCoder.

 Firstly, I love the fact that one of the first things she says is that she has no idea how to make an accordion, so she reverse engineers a bootstrap example and applies it to this project. (definitely keeping this tip for future use).

+It also helps seeing someone's approach to a new projects and their workflow.
+I seem to struggle to visualise how to approach a project so following along gives me a better idea on how to do so.

 Major things i learned:

-- Understand the purpose of ::after, ::before
+- Understand the purpose of ::after, ::before.
-- Better understanding of siblings and parents
+- Better understanding of siblings and parents.
 - The usage of class specificity and its proper syntax.
+- a way to approach a project and general workflow.
 - troubleshooting! this was major for me.
 It really helps seeing how professionals go about working out an issue.
--

-**Note: Delete this note and the content within this section and replace with your own learnings.**
+CoderCoder spends a long time working out the accordion expanding and collapsing using Javascript.
+I will have to look back to this part to make sure i fully understand.

 ### Continued development